 Do You Want to Expand?

 If you think that the current premises aren’t fulfilling the growing capacity of your business, then it’s a good idea to look for some more space.
 Initially, you’d want to invest in a commercial property that seems to be a good fit for your business needs.
 But as your business grows, you’ll find that you need a bigger space.
 Be proactive and find out if there’s any expansion potential.
-For instance, if you’re buying land to build your business but you still want an expanded space, then you can rent a commercial building that’s located right next to the property you plan to buy.
+If there's a vacant land next to your property, you may need earthworks to prepare the land for your business.
+If you’re buying land to build your business but you still want an expanded space, then you can rent a commercial building that’s located right next to the property you plan to buy.

 Carry Out the Documentation Process Carefully